The model of quark

 hypotheses and auxiliary quantities, which are necessary for validation of the

 theory and consistency with the experiment.
-We can mention anticipated
+We can mention anticipated violations

-masses, leading to a large difference in the masses of hadrons in each
+leading to a large difference in the masses of hadrons in each multiplet, as well as to the idea of superposition of

-the terms presumably responsible for certain effects.
+constant coefficients in the terms presumably responsible for certain effects.

 Based on the symmetry of color,